craftcms/docs/docs/3.x/entries.md

 #### `descendantOf`

-Narrows the query results to only entries that are descendants of another entry.
+Narrows the query results to only entries that are descendants of another entry in its structure.